 Startup hiring is tough.
 But a solid team is critical – it’s often listed in the top 3 reasons why startups fail.
-Unfortunately, we’ve got a £2.2bn skills gap, compounded by Brexit, so competition is getting fiercer.
+Unfortunately, we’ve got a £2.2bn skills gap, possibly compounded by Brexit, so competition is getting fiercer.
 Startups now need to work even harder to beat big brands with funky offices and free massages, in the race to win top talent.
 Here are a few tips to get started.

 Cut any fluff from your job description and get feedback to ensure it’s easy to understand.
 Include your values.
 Hire slow, fire fast.
 Try hiring candidates as freelancers for a short project first.